tkuhlman/blog/ideas.md

         exists.
     - LXD has recursive embedding of itself figured out.
 I don't think I will have much luck on that with Docker, though admitedly haven't tried.
-    - Basically I really should think of lxd as a full VM like system and use docker/rocket for everything else including individual dev environments and apps.
+    - Basically I really should think of lxd as a full VM like system and use docker for everything else including individual dev environments and apps.
   - Talk about the Monasca demo, kitematic, in general hiding implementation details.
   - Ansible + docker how I both build and deploy with Ansible.